 Knowing how to pinpoint and manage what team members are doing more harm than good can be just as important as knowing which members are best for the team.
 We’ve put together a list of the 5 most common types of team members to avoid (or coach back into the firm).

-When you hire a new team member, especially one that doesn’t have a lot of experience, it’s easy for them to say ‘yes’ or ‘got it’ to everything you ask them.
-This is because they don’t want to deliver bad news, or appear incapable of completing the work.
-The way to avoid the constant ‘yes’ is to rephrase how you ask for comprehension.
-For example, instead of saying a yes/no question such as ‘Do you have any questions?’ or ‘Understand?’, you could say ‘What questions do you have?’ or ‘just to make sure I didn’t miss anything, can you rephrase/restate the instructions back to me?’.
+When you hire a new team member, especially one that doesn’t have a lot of experience, it’s easy for them to say “yes” or “got it” to everything you ask them.
+This is because they don’t want to deliver bad news, appear incapable of completing the work, or disappoint in any way.

 2. The Client Downer

-Especially for a small firm, the ‘it’s not my job’ attitude can be extremely toxic, as it’s likely required to wear a few different hats.
-Even for larger firms, you need your team to contribute to strategy and ongoing feedback on the firm, instead of just ‘clocking in, clocking out’.
+Especially for a small firm, the “it’s not my job” attitude can be extremely toxic.
+In many small businesses, it’s likely required to wear a few different hats to ensure each task is being completed.
+Even for larger firms, you need your team to contribute to strategy and ongoing feedback on the firm, instead of just clocking in and clocking out.

 4. The Lone Ranger

 AKA, not the team player.
-This is the team member that does not like to work with others, can be rude, short-tempered, and closes themselves off to other team members (or even clients).
-This is both destructive for the team, as well as the client relationships.
+This is the team member that does not like to work with others, can be rude, short-tempered, and closes themself off to other team members (or to clients).

 They may think their work is more easily completed on their own, but in many firms, mistakes can be made, and a team effort is often required to best serve your clients.
 You also have to keep your culture in mind when you run into this type of employee.
 If your firm is built upon working as a team, a lone ranger can greatly affect the overall culture.